Dollar slides after disappointing U.S. housing data

 "This report makes it look more likely that tapering will come later rather than sooner, perhaps under the leadership of a new Fed chair," said Douglas Borthwick, managing director of Chapdelaine Foreign Exchange in New York.

-The dollar slipped 0.2 percent against a basket of six major currencies to 81.360.
+The dollar slipped 0.2 percent against a basket of six major currencies .DXY to 81.360.

 Uncertainty about when the Fed will start reducing its $85-billion per month bond buying program has pressured the dollar in recent weeks.
 Minutes of the Fed's July meeting showed differences of opinion among members of the Federal Open Market Committee as to when the central bank should act.

-Currency speculators pared their bets in favour of the U.S. dollar for a fifth consecutive week in the week ended August 20, data from the Commodity Futures Trading Commission showed on Friday.
+Currency speculators pared their bets in favor of the U.S. dollar for a fifth consecutive week in the week ended August 20, data from the Commodity Futures Trading Commission showed on Friday.

 The euro rose 0.2 percent to $1.3383, helped by comments from European Central Bank policymaker Ewald Nowotny, who said he did not see much reason for the ECB to cut interest rates.
 He spoke after surveys showed euro zone economic activity quickening.